splewis/csgo-retakes/README.md

 This is a CS:GO [Sourcemod](sourcemod.net) plugin that creates a competitive-minded gamemode called retakes.
 The idea is that the T players spawn in a bombsite with the bomb, while the CT spawn on rotation routes and try to retake the site and defuse the bomb.

 **Note that this plugin is currently unreleased.
-There is no download unless you want to compile it yourself.
+There is no stable release.
 Expect bugs.**

 ## For plugin developers